 The SC’s 3.0L flat-six was air-cooled, naturally aspirated, and known for its longevity.
 Paired with either a 5-speed manual or 4-speed Sportomatic transmission, it delivered a broad torque curve and strong midrange pull.

-Performance varied slightly by year, but even the earliest models could sprint from 0–60 mph in under 7 seconds.
+Output varied slightly by model year, but even the earliest models could sprint from 0–60 mph in under 7 seconds.
 Later versions shaved that time closer to 6.5 seconds.
 In the US market, stricter emissions controls meant slightly lower outputs initially, though later models closed the gap with European versions.

-The combination of relatively lightweight and the rear-engine layout gave the SC its distinctive handling.
+The combination of relatively lightweight and the rear-engine layout gave the SC its characteristic handling.
 While it required respect in corners, skilled drivers appreciated the feedback and balance it offered.

 Suspension and Handling